 On the one hand, there is the writer or artist who creates a work; and on the other, there is the reader, the viewer, the user who perceives, experiences, and then interprets that work if they so choose.
 Between them, there is the work.
 Although perhaps an object, whether material or intellectual, a work of art is not like any other object in the world, for it is an object of intention, rendered by the mind and/or hands (body) of its creator.
 It is thus fundamentally different from a rock in a stream, a grain of sand on a beach, a fern in a jungle, or an iceberg in an ocean.
 Those objects are ever available to the perceptual experiences of their beholders, but there is no hermeneutic of the natural world.
 That fern may be green or that rock may be smooth, and while perhaps up for geological or botanical analysis, they cannot be interpreted.
 They do not mean anything in and of themselves, for they simply exist.

 Or do they?
 What about culture and language?
 Is a jungle or an iceberg ever simply a jungle or an iceberg; do they really have no meaning, especially with regard to today’s simultaneous disregard and preoccupation with global warming?
-A rock was not even a rock until was designated as such, for that word does not capture everything that it is, that it has been, or that it will be.
-The object has been named, and is thus limited.
-If, as I have here previously alluded, an individual’s autonomy is limited by their inability to completely control the explicitly or implicitly biased meanings of their objects intentional acts, what is there to say about those intentional objects once they have been released?
+A rock was not even a rock until was designated as such, for that word does not capture everything that it is, that it has been, or that it will ever be.
+The object has been named, and is thus delimited.
+If, as I have here previously alluded, an individual’s autonomy is limited by their inability to completely control the explicitly or implicitly biased meanings of their objects or intentional acts, what is there to say about those intentional objects once they have been released?
 There is the creator of the work, the receiver of the work, and there is the work in between; all of them, however, exist within culture and language.
 What sort of limitations have thus been placed upon them by that culture?
 Are their cultural constraints collaged, bonded, handcuffed, tied, tethered, sewn, woven, or welded upon them as immovable weights?
-Or are they wings?
+Or are they not constraints at all, but wings?